pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

 All the variables whose value is set as `"SECRET"` will have  - to remove if possible

-#### Pryv.io emails

-As explained in the [Emails configuration document](https://api.pryv.com/customer-resources/#documents), the following fields need to be set only when activating Pryv.io emails:

-- MAIL_FROM_NAME: name of the sender
-- MAIL_FROM_ADDRESS: email address of the sender
-- MAIL_SMTP_HOST: host of the SMTP server that will be delivering the emails
-- MAIL_SMTP_PORT: SMTP port (default is 587)
-- MAIL_SMTP_USER: username to authenticate against the SMTP server
-- MAIL_SMTP_PASS: password to authenticate against the SMTP server

 ## Leader-follower keys

 For each follower service, you must define a secret for it to authentify when fetching its configuration from the leader service.